 cisprod.clarion.edu.
 You can telnet to that computer and logon with your

 Clarion username and password.
-Remember you can download puTTy and Visual C++
+You can download puTTy and Visual C++ for free.

 I have files of various sizes, but ultimately, please work with the

 last in the list, "biggest.txt".
 The files can be viewed on the web at

 1. smallest.txt - 20 numbers - all prime - first 20 primes

 2. smaller.txt - 80 numbers - first 40 prime followed by first 40 non-prime

 5. bigger.txt - 100,000 numbers random